American Civil Liberties Union of Hawai'i

-- Exceptional legal research, writing, analytical, and oral communication skills.
+- Excellent legal research, writing, analytical, and oral communication skills.

-While no one person will have all of the qualities enumerated below, the successful candidate should have many of the following:
+While no one person will have all of the qualities enumerated below, additional qualities we are looking for include:

 - Experience litigating complex constitutional and civil rights matters.

-- Demonstrated ability to collaborate with and manage members of a team or group.
+- Ability to collaborate with and manage members of a team or group.

-- Demonstrated experience working in a fast-paced environment with the ability to simultaneously work and manage multiple projects, deadlines, and priorities.
+- Experience working in a fast-paced environment with the ability to simultaneously work and manage multiple projects, deadlines, and priorities.

 - Experience working and communicating with marginalized or vulnerable communities.

-- Demonstrated commitment to equity, diversity, inclusion, and belonging (EDIB), both in the workplace and in collaboration with community partners and constituents.
+- Commitment to equity, diversity, inclusion, and belonging (EDIB), both in the workplace and in collaboration with community partners and constituents.

 - Commitment to the mission of the ACLU.